mlswg/mls-protocol/draft-ietf-mls-protocol.md

 CipherSuite MLS_LVL_KEM_AEAD_HASH_SIG = VALUE;
 ~~~

-Where VALUE is represented as a sixteen-bit integer:
+Where VALUE is represented as a 16-bit integer:

 ~~~ tls-presentation
 uint16 CipherSuite;